 Okta Admin Activity Anomaly

-Adversaries may create/modify an account to maintain access to victim systems or to modify the configuration settings to evade defenses and/or escalate privileges.
+Adversaries may create or modify an account to maintain access to victim systems or modify the configuration settings to evade defenses or escalate the privileges of the compromised account.

 Number of distinct targets: 10